 Personalizing all these single documents and copy-pasting the relevant proposal data is an error-prone and extensive process.

 The inefficiency in compiling RFQ components manually is time-consuming and can be automated easily.
 The risk of bringing in new copy-paste errors is high and the usage of non-centralized and outdated data can have a significant impact on your margins.

-Manufacturing and engineering businesses have high dependency on the customer.
+Manufacturing and engineering businesses have a high dependency on the customer.
 Only a quote-centric approach can help to mitigate these risks.
-Business owners should analyse their risks carefully and find a CPQ solution that helps to mitigate the most common sales risks.
+Business owners should analyze their risks carefully and find a digital sales solution that helps to mitigate the most common sales risks.

-A sales platform for manufacturers embeds such a risk-mitigating CPQ solution.
-Furthermore it provides analytic insights and transparency into the sales process for revenue prediction and profitability optimization.
+A Digital Sales Platform built for manufacturers embeds such a CPQ risk-mitigating solution.
+Furthermore, it provides analytic insights and transparency into the sales process for revenue prediction and profitability optimization.

 Remove process bottlenecks and speed up your sales efforts with digital.
 Download our guide, "Accelerate Manufacturing Sales" to find out how!